alexbird-hunterindustries/fizz-buzz-diy-test-runner/src/MENTAL_MODEL.md

 - No test infra cluttering up my examples
 - Runs the examples, telling me if any fail
 - Gives an overall "pass"/"fail" so I know at a glance if we're all good

+### A test runner organizes examples

+So that makes sense why I don't feel the need for it on little hobby projects.

+At work we deal with bigger systems which need more examples which need better organizing